T

 museum

-A contemporary art museum featuring a stunning collection of post-war and contemporary art from the 1950s to the present.
-The building itself is an architectural marvel.
+A contemporary art museum in Downtown LA housing an impressive collection of post-war and contemporary art.
+The building itself is an architectural marvel, and admission is free.

 2. Midday